Gear

 I'm especially fond of clean Stratocaster tones through a good tube amp with spring reverb.
 There's something about that glassy tonality that really resonates with me—and it's a sound you can only get using a Stratocaster.
 Mark Knopfler is my favorite guitarist to listen to, but there are others who really make their Strats sound heavenly as well when played clean—SRV on "Tin Pan Alley" or "Riviera Paradise," Robbie Blunt's guitar work on Robert Plant's early solo albums, and James Calvin Wilsey's or Hershel Yatovitz's tasty playing with Chris Isaak.

-© Thunder Moose/Groove Like a Moose Productions
+© Groovy Moose Productions